frovedis/frovedis/doc/manual/python/ml/agglomerative_clustering.md

 For example,

-    # On the same Agglomerative Clustering object, predicting labels with new nclusters
+    # On the same AgglomerativeClustering object, predicting labels with new nclusters
     print(acm.reassign(nclusters = 3))

 Output